penberg/awesome-low-latency/README.md

 * Parallelize requests to different services
 * Request hedging (send redundant requests to multiple replicase, use response from fastest one)
-* Use SIMD instructions when possible
+* Use optimized SIMD instructions for suitable problems
 * Multiprocessing and multithreading

 ### Tune for Low Latency